tryptech/tryptech.github.io/_posts/2024-08-02-space-lady-at-the-beach.md

 <img src="/assets/img/Space-Lady-at-the-Beach/Pasted_image_20240626052330.png" loading="lazy"/>

 # March 2022
 Around this time, I finish a basic import of the Gris swimsuit and what I called at the time "[Hot Girl Samus](https://www.youtube.com/watch?v=FbcLcSY2au4)".
-No where near ready to go, but it was working.
+Nowhere near ready to go, but it was working.

 # May 2022
 Naively, I think I'm done after finishing the bikini and adding the ability to color it in shader.
 (Hint: *I wasn't*)